ParadoxAlarmInterface/pai/README.md

 # PAI - Paradox Alarm Interface

 Python-based 'middleware' that aims to use any method to connect to a Paradox Alarm, exposing the interface for monitoring and control via several methods.

-This is a complete rewrite from [ParadoxMulti-MQTT](https://github.com/jpbarraca/ParadoxMulti-MQTT)
+With this interface it is possible to integrate Paradox panels with HomeAssistant, OpenHAB or other domotics system that supports MQTT.

 It supports panels connected through a serial port, which is present in all panels, or through a USB 307 module.
+If you are using a NanoPi/RPi with the onboard serial port, do not forget the level shifter as the panels operate on 5V logic.

 Tested in the following environment:

 * Python 3.5.2
-* Mosquitto MQTT Broker v1.4.14
+* Mosquitto MQTT Broker v1.4.8-1.4.14
-* OrangePi 2G-IOT, NanoPi NEO, Raspberry Pi 3 through their built in Serial Port (with a level switch!)
+* OrangePi 2G-IOT, NanoPi NEO, Raspberry Pi 3 through their built in Serial Port (with a level switcher!) or an USB RS232 TTL adapter (CP2102, PL2303, CH340, etc..)
 * Ubuntu Server 16.04.3 LTS
 * Paradox MG5050 panel
 * [Signal Cli](https://github.com/AsamK/signal-cli) through a DBUS interface
 * Pushbullet.py
-* SIM900 module through serial port
+* SIM900 module through a serial port

 ## Structure

 * __Paradox__: Object that interfaces with the panel and keeps some internal state.
 Accepts commands to control partitions, zones and outputs.
-Exposes changes and events
+Exposes states, changes and events

 * __Interfaces__: Expose interfaces to the outside world.
-Currently, MQTT, Signal and Pushbullet are supported, but other are planned and almost any other is supported.
+Currently, MQTT, Signal and Pushbullet are supported, but others are planned and almost any other is supported.

-* __Connections__: Handle communication with the panel, at a lower level.
+* __Connections__: Handle communications with the panel, at a lower level.
 Currently, only Serial connections are supported.

 ## Steps to use it: